Operator splitting for dissipative delay equations: Introduction

-Operator splitting is widely used in numerical analysis of complex systems.
-The idea is to decompose the differential equation into simpler equations which can be solved in an effective way, and then represent the solution of the original equation using product formulae.
-For ordinary differential equations, the theory seems to be quite complete, as witnessed in Hairer-Lubich-Wanner \cite[Section II.4,5]{Hairer-Lubich-Wanner}.
-There has also been enormous progress in the theoretical investigation of splitting procedures for infinite dimensional systems in recent years, see for example the monographs by Farag\'{o} and Havasi \cite{Farago-Havasi_book}, Holden et al. \cite{Holden-Karlsen-Lie-Risebro}, Hundsdorfer and Verwer \cite{Hundsdorfer-Verwer}, or Lubich \cite{Lubich08}.
-See also the recent papers by B\'{a}tkai et al. \cite{Batkai-Csomos-Nickel,Batkai-Csomos-Farkas-Nickel1}, where nonautonomous equations and spatial approximations are also considered.
-Unfortunately, abstract results analyzing the order of convergence are rather incomplete, and, as it seems, can be applied to delay equations only with enormous difficulty.
+The idea of operator splitting is to decompose the differential equation into simpler equations which can be solved in an effective way, and then to represent the solution of the original equation using product formulae, like the Lie--Trotter one.
+For ordinary differential equations, the theory seems to be quite complete, as witnessed in Hairer et al.~\cite[Section II.4,5]{Hairer-Lubich-Wanner}.
+There has also been enormous progress in the theoretical investigation of splitting procedures for infinite dimensional systems in recent years, see for example the monographs by Farag\'{o} and Havasi \cite{Farago-Havasi_book}, Holden et al.~\cite{Holden-Karlsen-Lie-Risebro}, or Lubich \cite{Lubich08}.
+See also the recent papers by B\'{a}tkai et al.~\cite{Batkai-Csomos-Farkas-Nickel1,Batkai-Csomos-Farkas-Nickel2,Batkai-Csomos-Nickel}, where nonautonomous equations and spatial approximations are also considered.
+Unfortunately, abstract results analyzing the order of convergence are rather incomplete, and, as it seems, can be applied to delay equations only with considerable difficulty.

 The idea to apply splitting procedures to delay equations is the following.
-Consider, e.g., a delay equation of the form
+Consider, e.g., a delayed reaction--diffusion equation of the form

 with some initial and boundary conditions.
-The delay term appearing here represents the two main classes of possible delays in applications: point delays corresponding to dependence on a single event in the past, and distributed delays (given by an integral term) corresponding to dependence on a whole time period in the past.
-In our opinion, distributed delays are more realistic in modeling.
+The delay term appearing here represents the two main classes of possible delays in applications: point delays corresponding to dependence on a single event in the past, and distributed delays (given by an integral term with an integrable kernel $\eta$) corresponding to dependence on a whole time period in the past.
+In our opinion, distributed delays are often more realistic in modeling, but we will not restrict ourselves to them here.

+The nonlinearity $g$ can be chosen from a wide range of functions depending on applications, for example a rational function in chemical reactions, or a $\tanh$ type function in neural networks, see for example the monograph by Wu \cite{Wu}.

-Since the delay term is in a way a scalar operator, it is natural to decompose the equation into two sub-problems: the heat equation
+Since the delay term is in a way a ``scalar operator'' (in the sense that it does not mix the spatial variables), it is natural to decompose the equation into two sub-problems: the heat equation

 and a scalar-valued delay equation